flectra-hq/flectra/doc/setup/install.rst

 This command should show you the path to the Python interpreter located in the isolated environment directory.

-Now let's install the Odoo required python packages:
+Now let's install the Flectra required python packages:

 .. code-block:: console

-  $ cd your_odoo_sources_path
+  $ cd your_flectra_sources_path
   $ pip install -r requirements.txt

-After a little while, you should be ready to run odoo from the command line as explained above.
+After a little while, you should be ready to run flectra from the command line as explained above.

 When you you want to leave the virtual environment, just issue this command: